 Sunday my best new hat was stolen from my head by a strong gust of wind and dropped down into the silt of low tide, as you can see above.
 Of course the port area is always thronged with pedestrians and café-sitters, so there was a sympathetic chorus of Oh!
 Là!
 Là!
 Là!
 Là!
 (It was more than a two Là! catastrophe, but not quite a six.
 “Oh!
 Là!
-Là!” is used differently here, reserved for mishaps.)
+Là!” is used for any surprise, whether positive or negative.
+The more “là” is repeated, the more likely it is to be negative.)
 I could possibly have climbed down the ancient iron ladder affixed to the wall and then squished across eight or ten feet of muck in an effort to retrieve it, but decided to let it go, rather than attempt it with such a large audience.
 Later when we came back that way, the tide had come up a bit, but it was still visible and was providing quite the conversation starter.
 I overheard no fewer than five separate groups of people, “Blah, blah, blah, un chapeau . . . .”
 One man in a hat was leaning over and looking without holding on to his own hat, so I felt compelled to warn him.
-“Ah, attention de votre chapeau, monsieur!
+“Ah, attention à votre chapeau, monsieur!
 C’est mon chapeau là-bas!” (“Be careful of your hat, sir!
 That’s my hat down there!”)
 Guess that was my fifteen minutes of fame—kind of lame.
 Yesterday I went back to La Chapellerie and bought another one, but David has made me promise to hold onto it when near the water.

 Once we’ve had enough people-watching for the day, we head back home, and although Colorado is certainly very beautiful, I can assure you we’ve never glanced down a random side street in Fort Collins and seen anything like this: